Serendipity618/Serendipity618.github.io/content/publication/Blog/index.md

 publication_short: In *WWW 2025*

 abstract: |
-  We propose **BLOG**, a backdoor attack framework targeting log anomaly detection models.
-BLOG embeds carefully crafted triggers into training logs, enabling adversaries to manipulate model predictions at inference while preserving benign performance.
+  We propose **Blog**, a backdoor attack framework targeting log anomaly detection models.
+Blog embeds carefully crafted triggers into training logs, enabling adversaries to manipulate model predictions at inference while preserving benign performance.
 Experiments reveal that state-of-the-art log anomaly detection systems are highly vulnerable to this attack, underscoring the need for more robust defenses.

-summary: "BLOG demonstrates how backdoor attacks compromise log anomaly detection models, highlighting vulnerabilities in widely used systems."
+summary: "Blog demonstrates how backdoor attacks compromise log anomaly detection models, highlighting vulnerabilities in widely used systems."

 tags:
   - Anomaly Detection